 The stories that grew among the company of his disciples give a glimpse of the wisdom of his teachings.
 It is said, for example, that he went as far as Makkah.
 At the end of his journey, he fell asleep in the broad arcades of the holy Ka’bah of Makkah.
 He was shaken awake by an official who scolded him for sleeping with his feet in the direction of the holy house of God.
 He responded, “Then move my feet to a direction where God is not, and I will sleep with my feet in that direction.”

 Eventually Guru Nanak settled down again with his family in the Punjab.
-He became a farmer and established a village of Sikh disciples called Kartarpur.
-There he continued preaching.
+He became a farmer and established a village of Sikh disciples called Kartarpur where he continued preaching.
 Disciples gathered around him in a community of work and worship.
-He devoted the last twenty years of his life to the shaping of the first Sikh community.
+He devoted the last 20 years of his life to the shaping of the first Sikh community.
 Before he died, Guru Nanak appointed one of his faithful followers as successor in the care and leadership of the community.
 He named him Guru Angad, the “limb” of Guru Nanak.

 Guru Nanak died when he was seventy.
 According to Sikh tradition, on the day of his death, the community gathered around Nanak while he reassured them.
 Those of Hindu background insisted they should cremate his body, while Muslims wanted to bury him as a great saint.
 Nanak said, “Place flowers on both sides of my body—flowers from the Hindus on the right side and flowers from the Muslims on the left.
 If tomorrow the flowers of the Hindus are still fresh let my body be burned, and if the flowers of the Muslims are still fresh, let it be buried.”
 He passed away and was covered with a sheet.
 The next day, both the Muslim and Hindu flowers were fresh, but there was no body beneath the sheet.